wnfs-wg/rs-wnfs/README.md

     ));

-    // Add a file to /pictures/cats directory. dir
+    // Add a file to /pictures/cats directory. dir.mkdir(
-        .mkdir(
         &["pictures".into(), "cats".into()],
         true,
         Utc::now(),
         forest,
         store,
         rng,
     )
-        .await
-        .unwrap();
+    .await?;

-    // Add a file to /pictures/dogs/billie.jpg file. dir
+    // Add a file to /pictures/dogs/billie.jpg file. dir.write(
-        .write(
-            &["pictures".into(), "dogs".into(), "billie.jpeg".into()],
+        &["pictures".into(), "dogs".into(), "billie.jpg".into()],
         true,
         Utc::now(),
-            b"hello world".to_vec(),
+        b"Hello!
+This is billie".to_vec(),
         forest,
         store,
         rng,
     )
-        .await
-        .unwrap();
+    .await?;

-    // List all files in /pictures directory. let result = dir
+    // List all files in /pictures directory. let result = dir.ls(&["pictures".into()], true, forest, store).await?;
-        .ls(&["pictures".into()], true, forest, store)
-        .await
-        .unwrap();

     println!("Files in /pictures: {:#?}", result);

+    Ok(())
 }
 ```

-Namefilters are currently how we identify private node blocks in the filesystem.
-They have nice properties, one of which is the ability to check if one node belongs to another.
-This is necessary in a filesystem where metadata like hierarchy needs to be hidden from observing agents.
-One notable caveat with namefilters is that they can only reliably store information of a file tree 47 levels deep or less so there is a plan to replace them with other cryptographic accumlators in the near future.
+This example introduces a few new concepts.
+The first is the `PrivateForest` which is a HAMT that can contain multiple file trees.

+The second is the `Namefilter` (a fixed-size bloomfilter) that lets us identify nodes in the filesystem, and are suitable for offspring checks.
+Namefilters currently have limitation on how deep the file tree can go but that is going to change in the near future.

+Finally, we have the random number generator, `rng`, that the library uses for ridding predictability and avoiding collisions in the `PrivateForest`.

 Check the [`wnfs/examples/`][wnfs-examples] folder for more examples.